vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/1_Introduction.md

 [[24]]

 to the moral precepts laid down by the specialists in and teachers of dharma in the vast literature of dharmasastra.
-These precepts are based on the three 'sources of dharma': the Vedas, tradition, and accepted custom; while Manu (II.12) and Yajnavalkya (1.7) also allow an internal guideline (ätmatuṣṭi; literally, 'please yourself') if there is a conflict between the three external authorities.
+These precepts are based on the three 'sources of dharma': the Vedas, tradition, and accepted custom; while Manu (II.12) and Yajnavalkya (1.7) also allow an internal guideline (ātmatuṣṭi; literally, 'please yourself') if there is a conflict between the three external authorities.
 These precepts-in all their complexity of detail, disagreement and debate-are the concern and content of dharmasastra.

 Derrett divides dharmasastra literature into two basic groups: primary material presented in the form of sutras, smṛtis and purānas; and secondary material.
 The latter may be subdivided into five categories.
 First, there are the straightforward commentaries such as those by Medhātithi and Kullūka on Manu.
 Secondly, there are the works of comparative scholarship like Vijñānesvara's Mitākṣară; or Apararka's commentary on Yajnavalkya.
 Thirdly, there are the more controversial treatises on special subjects such as Jimūtavāhana's Dāyabhāga on inheritance.
 Fourthly, there is the scissors-and-paste type of digest (e.g. Varadarāja's Vyavahāranirnaya; Hemādri's Caturvargacintamani).
 Lastly, there is the superior digest that is more like a lecture with supporting quotations, such as Śrīdhara's Smrtyarthasara; Devannabhatta's Smṛticandrikā, the Parāśaramādhavīya, or Kamalākarabhatta's Nirnayasindhu (Derrett 1973(1):24ff., 47ff.).

 The Strīdharmapaddhati seems to fit Derrett's last sub-category best; yet it must be admitted that it is not in the same class as the great digests given as examples.
 As a treatise entirely devoted to the special subject of women, it also belongs to the third sub-category.
 In places, however, it shares characteristics of the fourth or inferior, scissors-and-paste type of digest: for example, most of the extremely lengthy section V consists of collected quotations with little or no additional comment.

 Digests of both kinds are almost always the result of royal patronage.
 For a king sought to enhance his reputation as the upholder of dharma by employing scholars to compile appropriate works.
-This need would have been felt especially keenly by the orthodox Marathas of Thanjavur who, by Tryambaka's time, were completely cut off from the Sanskrit culture of the north, the hallowed region called brahmävarta (Manu II.17-18).
+This need would have been felt especially keenly by the orthodox Marathas of Thanjavur who, by Tryambaka's time, were completely cut off from the Sanskrit culture of the north, the hallowed region called brahmāvarta (Manu II.17-18).

 Tryambaka himself seems to have been familiar with the major south Indian works on dharma.
 There are even marked similarities